The Goldbergs Might Just Get a Season 10 After Jeff Garlin Exit - E! Online

 This news calls for some mandatory hugs from Beverly Goldberg!

-Wendi McLendon-Covey, who stars as the overprotective and lovable mother on The Goldbergs, has closed a new deal to return to the ABC comedy, Deadline reports.
+On March 28, E!
+News confirmed that Wendi McLendon-Covey, who stars as the overprotective and lovable mother on The Goldbergs, has closed a new deal to return to the ABC comedy.
 Though there is no official announcement regarding whether the show—which is currently the longest running live-action network comedy series on the air—will be renewed for a 10th season, this development is leaving us hopeful.

 This news follows McLendon-Covey's co-star and on-screen husband Jeff Garlin's exit from the family comedy.
 Back in December, Garlin exited the series after multiple complaints about his behavior on set resulted in an HR investigation.